Book Borrowing Procedures

 This is a map of our library.
-Our book return locations are indicated as well as work areas (in brown).
+Our book return locations are indicated, below the printers on either side of the circulation desks.
 The fiction section (blue) on the east side is shown with the biography (pink) section splitting the non-fiction (green) from the fiction.
-The magazines, story collection, graphic novels, and easy books are grouped together by the couches.
-We have a Harry Potter reading nook in the opposite corner.
+The magazines, story collection, graphic novels, and easy books are in a corner and the Harry Potter reading nook in the opposite corner.
 There is also a genre section, by the flag.

-Instructions: Write your name on the paper for the book you are requesting to be the first to borrow the book.
+Instructions: Write your name on the paper and the book you are requesting then put it in the box.

 If you would like a book that we don’t currently have in our library, you may submit a book request into the book request box.
 Put your name on the request submission if you’d like to be the first student to borrow the new book if we are able to get it for you!

 We put all the new books on the tops of the shelves so students will see the latest and greatest books and new purchases for students and teachers to borrow!
 They also show up as “recently added books” in our destiny discover database catalog.

 * Lunch passes will be inside the lunch pass container on the circulation counter.
 Lunch passes can be borrowed by students before school and during passing periods each morning before 4th period begins–if the library is available during lunch that day

 * The passes are to be used on the same day as they are borrowed

 * A lunch passes are yellow, B lunch passes are blue

 * Students are to go to the lunchroom and have lunch before coming to the library.
 Computers are available 10 minutes after lunch time (giving students at least 10 minutes to eat)